 Coronavirus can cause viral respiratory illness.
 If you have a fever (over 1010 F) and symptoms of lower respiratory illness (e.g., cough, difficulty breathing) call your healthcare provider.
 (Two strains of influenza and Respiratory Syntactical Virus (RSV) are also circulating.
 Fever and cough does not mean you have a coronavirus.)
 Be sure to tell your healthcare provider if you have these symptoms and if you have if you have had contact with someone sick from COVID-19.

-Testing is available.
+Both home and healthcare provider testing is available.
 A COVID-19 diagnosis should be based on a positive COVID-19 test.
-COVID-19 testing must be ordered by a healthcare provider.

 New York State Department of Health has established a call center to answer questions pertaining to the Coronavirus.

 - New Yorkers can call 1-888-364-3065 with questions or concerns about travel and/ symptoms